 - INCLUDES COMPUTER DISPLAY PANEL – This Turbine Rowing...

-- DURABLE MOULD-INJECTED SEAT - The Marcy Turbine Rowing...
+- DURABLE INJECTION MOLDED SEAT – The Marcy Turbine...

 - ADJUSTABLE FOOT STRAPS – This exercise machine comes...